Traditional Chinese music has had a rich and diverse history; and a very different one from the Western world.

 The Liuqin is an excellent example of successful modernization.
 The earliest Liuqins had two to three strings and seven frets, which was increased and standardized to four strings and 29 frets over the years.

-Modern Liuqins also feature a larger body and steel strings, which have solidified its role from a folk accompanying instrument to an indispensable part of Chinese opera & Chinese orchestra.
+Modern Liuqins also feature a larger body and steel strings, which have solidified their role from a folk accompanying instrument to an indispensable part of Chinese opera & Chinese orchestra.

 Guzheng is a large plucked zither usually made from Chinese Paulownia wood.
 The earliest specimens of the “Zheng” (generic term for a long plucked-string zither) date back to the Warring period (as old as 500 BC).